Trade Background: US Middle East Free Trade Initiative

 U.S.-Oman Free Trade Agreement

 Oman is a potential market for U.S. oil equipment and services, transportation equipment, water and environmental technology, medical equipment, electrical and mechanical equipment, and many other competitive U.S. products and services.
-Bilateral trade between the United States and Oman totaled over $3.2 billion in 2015.
-U.S. goods exports to Oman were over $2.3 billion last year.
+Bilateral trade between the United States and Oman totaled over $4.19 billion in 2022.
+U.S. goods exports to Oman were over $1.48 billion in 2022.
 USTR: U.S.-Omani Trade Relations Spotlight

 The CalChamber, in keeping with long-standing policy, enthusiastically supports free trade worldwide, expansion of international trade and investment, fair and equitable market access for California products abroad and elimination of disincentives that impede the international competitiveness of California business.
 New multilateral, sectoral and regional trade agreements ensure that the United States may continue to gain access to world markets, resulting in an improved economy and additional employment of Americans.